 Soil contamination could be from a former chemical manufacturer on the site where buildings were torn down and new structures built on the site.
 Another possibility is the neighbor businesses such as dry cleaners or dry cleaners next door dumped, leaked or spilled into the soil for years and now they pose a health risk to current residents.
-Understand that concrete basements, floors, and foundations are actually quite porous and the chemicals in the soils can be pushed into the occupied parts of the building due to increase in soil temperature, rise in water table, pushed laterally from nearby contamination, or just migrate upward due to vapor pressure—through the porous concrete, sump pump wells, or cracks in the foundation.
+Understand that concrete basements, floors, and foundations are actually quite porous and the chemicals in the soils can be pushed into the occupied parts of the building due to increase in soil temperature, rise in the water table, pushed laterally from nearby contamination, or just migrate upward due to vapor pressure—through the porous concrete, sump pump wells, or cracks in the foundation.
 We already have had some experience with a “Vapor” entering into our buildings—RADON!
 Radon is a gas and one of the final degradation stages of radioactive uranium.
 Its source is uranium-containing veins in the rock upon which our buildings are built.

-This can occur even of there are no signs of vapor intrusion such as odors, stains, or “sheen on the water.”
+This can occur even if there are no signs of vapor intrusion such as odors, stains, or “sheen on the water.”
 Many chemicals that can seep into a building are toxic even at levels below what can be smelled—called “odor threshold.”

-Selecting the proper test/sampling sites are complex, as is the number of test sites to get a true picture of the extent of the vapor intrusion.
+Selecting the proper test sites are complex, as is the number of test sites to get a true picture of the extent of the vapor intrusion.

-The actual vapor intrusion testing/sampling method is now reasonably simple.
+The actual vapor intrusion testing method is now reasonably simple.
 1) Drill through the foundation into suspected soils.
 2) Obtain evacuated cylinders.
 3) Seal the opening around the sampling line.
-4) Slowly draw air into the vacuum cylinder—usually 24 hour sample.
-5) Send sampled cylinder to a qualified laboratory with instructions for analysis (TO-15, volatiles, semi-volatiles).
+4) Slowly draw air into the vacuum cylinder—usually 24-hour sample.
+5) Send a sampled cylinder to a qualified laboratory with instructions for analysis (TO-15, volatiles, semi-volatiles).
 6) Match results to EPA or other reference thresholds.

 Some of the more common chemicals that may be found in soils that are known to cause health problems include:

-Formaldehyde – from insulation, adhesives, preservatives, chemical production
+- Formaldehyde – from insulation, adhesives, preservatives, chemical production, hair care products.

-No. 2 Fuel Oil – heating oil – spills and leaching tanks
+- 2 Fuel Oil – heating oil – spills and leaching tanks.

-Interpretation of vapor intrusion sampling results can be a complex process requiring input from geologists, industrial hygienists and building engineers.
-If individuals have illnesses that are suspected of coming from vapor intrusion then physicians, allergists, toxicologists and epidemiologists may also need to participate.
+Interpretation of vapor intrusion test results can be a complex process requiring input from geologists, industrial hygienists, and building engineers.
+If individuals have illnesses that are suspected of coming from vapor intrusion then physicians, allergists, toxicologists, and epidemiologists may also need to participate.

-Atlantic Environmental has the experience to investigate possible situations where vapor intrusion may be present.
-We also have the ability to identify test sites, and perform the testing that will confirm—or deny—the presence of harmful chemicals as a result of vapor intrusion.
+Atlantic Environmental has the experience to investigate possible situations where Vapor Intrusion – Health Hazards may be present.
+We also have the ability to identify test sites and perform the testing that will confirm—or deny—the presence of harmful chemicals as a result of vapor intrusion.

 - The third reference regarding Vapor Intrusion.
 Read the Reference Guide: “Guidance for Evaluating Soil Vapor Intrusion in the State of New York,” health.ny.gov/environmental/investigations/soil_gas/svi_guidance/

 - Vapor Intrusion by State http://vaporintrusion.blogspot.com/